Wetlands Protection: Forms and Filing Requirements

 Please note, these forms require a significant amount of technical expertise and experience.
 Please do not attempt to fill out these documents without the support of an experienced professional.

-Affidavit of Service to Abutters: As required by the MWPA and WPO, an Affidavit of Service (M.G.L.
+Affidavit of Service to Abutters: As required by the MWPA and HWPO, an Affidavit of Service (M.G.L.
 131, Section 40) must be submitted by the Applicant when filing a Notice of Intent.
 This affidavit affirms that the applicant correctly notified all abutters (within 200 feet) of the public hearing to discuss the project.
 This form is available here – Holyoke Affidavit of Service

 Holyoke Project Information Sheet: Required for all submissions under the local ordinance – Holyoke Project Information Sheet

-Variance Request: The WPO VII(C) establishes a "no build zone" for proposed work within the 50-foot buffer zone of any wetland resource (with the exception of Riverfront, which has no associated buffer zone).
+Variance Request: The HWPO VII(C) establishes a "no build zone" for proposed work within the 50-foot buffer zone of any wetland resource (with the exception of Riverfront, which has no associated buffer zone).
 To permit work in this area, the applicant must include a separate, formal Variance Request along with the NOI.
-There is no required format for such a request, however, as stated in the WPO, it must minimally include the following: a) Impact of the design on the 50 foot buffer zone, b) Alternative designs, c) Limitations of the parcel that necessitate the variance, and d) Proposed mitigation and/or restoration on site or within the same watershed.
-Note that WPO I(D)(3)(c) explicitly states that such variances are to be granted only in rare or unusual circumstances.
+There is no required format for such a request, however, as stated in the HWPO, it must minimally include the following: a) Impact of the design on the 50 foot buffer zone, b) Alternative designs, c) Limitations of the parcel that necessitate the variance, and d) Proposed mitigation and/or restoration on site or within the same watershed.
+Note that HWPO I(D)(3)(c) explicitly states that such variances are to be granted only in rare or unusual circumstances.